-GDPR: how am I transparent to data subjects in my research?
+GDPR: how to be transparent to data subjects in my research?

 Informing the persons whose personal data are processed (the data subjects) is one of the basic principles and obligations of the General Data Protection Regulation (GDPR).

-As a researcher, it is your responsibility to communicate this information to the data subjects in a concise, transparent, comprehensible and easily accessible form and in clear and simple language.
+As a researcher, it's your responsibility to communicate this information to the data subjects in clear and simple language, and in a concise, transparent, comprehensible and easily accessible format.

-In the context of a research project you can provide this information in various ways, such as via a privacy statement or an information letter (this information letter does not have to be signed by the parties involved, but must be made available).
+In the context of a research project you can provide this information in various ways, such as via a privacy statement or an information letter (this information letter doesn't have to be signed by the parties involved, but you must make it available).

 Personal data collected directly from the data subjects